MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-microsoft-r-server-from-the-command-line.md

 ## Post-installation tasks

 To set up another instance of Microsoft R Server with the same parameters, you can re-use the configuration file that is created during installation.
-For more information, see [Install SQL Server Using a configuration File](..\..\database-engine\install-windows\install-sql-server-using-a-configuration-file.md).
+For more information, see [Install SQL Server using a configuration file](../../database-engine/install-windows/install-sql-server-using-a-configuration-file.md).

 ### Review installed components